 - Ports & Logistics

 The LEP works alongside partners to support existing and upcoming projects, focusing on where the LEP can add value to the efforts of others.

 As a partnership of leaders from both the business community and local authorities with their democratic mandates, the LEP must first and foremost perform a leadership role.

-This role means acting as staunch advocates for the area, working with Government to find solutions that will enable the LEP to deliver the strategic infrastructure that will drive national, regional and local prosperity and economic growth.
+This role means acting as staunch advocates for the area, working with the government to find solutions that will enable the LEP to deliver the strategic infrastructure that will drive national, regional and local prosperity and economic growth.

-For more detail and the latest information please see the LEP website.
+For more detail and the latest information, visit the LEP website.